PackagePages/LaravelPackage.com/docs/11-middleware.md

 ## Testing Before Middleware

-Although we haven't _registered_ the middleware yet and it will not be used in the application, we do want to make sure that the `handle()` method shows the correct behaviour.
+Although we haven't _registered_ the middleware yet, and it will not be used in the application, we want to make sure that the `handle()` method shows the correct behavior.

 Add a new `CapitalizeTitleMiddlewareTest.php` unit test in the `tests/Unit` directory.
 In this test, we'll assert that a title parameter on a `Request()` will contain the capitalized string after the middleware ran its `handle()` method: